louiejancevski/SpotifyClone/README.md

 Users can play their own music and control their other connected devices, to play, pause, or skip songs.

+## Taking a look inside

+When you first go to app, you get presented with a login page in which you are required to login with your Spotify account in order to proceed to see the web player clone.

 ![Login Page](https://github.com/louiejancevski/SpotifyClone/blob/master/src/Images/spotify-login.png)

+After clicking the 'Login with Spotify' button, you will be taken to actual Spotify website where you will authorize this app to see and do things for you.

 ![Spotify Auth](https://github.com/louiejancevski/SpotifyClone/blob/master/src/Images/spotify-auth.png)